 Greg Simons graduated with a bachelor’s degree in Wildlife and Fisheries Sciences from Texas A&M University in 1987, with emphasis on wildlife ecology.
-After graduation, Greg immediately formed Wildlife Systems, Inc., which is a company he still owns and operates today.
-This company currently operates hunting and wildlife programs on over 800,000 acres of private land in Texas, scattered over many different properties across the state.
+After graduation, Greg immediately formed Wildlife Systems, Inc., which is a company he still co-owns and operates today.
+WSI operates hunting and wildlife programs on approximately 1,000,000 acres of private land in Texas, scattered over many different properties across the state.
 This company was named Dodge Outfitter of the Year in 2003 from a cast of over 450 hunting operations in North America.
 Greg has also worked with various hunting programs in several other states including Colorado, New Mexico, Oklahoma, and Utah, and various foreign countries, including South Africa, Zimbabwe, Zambia, New Zealand, Canada, and Mexico.
-Greg is also a partner in Wildlife Consultants, LLC, a company specializing in providing technical assistance for wildlife and land-related needs to landowners, bank trust groups, and others.
-Greg is past President of Texas A&M University Student Chapter of The Wildlife Society, past officer in the Texas Chapter of TWA, Past President of Texas Wildlife Association (10,000+ members), current Board Trustee for Texas Wildlife Association Foundation, current member of White-tailed Deer Advisory Committee for the State of Texas, past board member of the San Angelo Chamber of Commerce, past San Angelo CVB Board Chairman, current member of the Legacy Advisory Committee for Wildlife and Fisheries Sciences Department at Texas A&M University, current member of Advisory Board for Conservation Force, and has served on many other appointed committees.
+Greg serves as a principal and GM with Wildlife Consultants, LLC, a company specializing in providing technical assistance for wildlife and land-related needs to landowners, bank trust groups, and others.
+He is also co-founder and a principal of Conservation Equity Partners, LLC, a company that focuses on forestry management, regulatory compliance, environmental mitigation, and investing venture capital in real-estate acquisitions that have conservation uplift opportunities.
+Greg is past president of Texas A&M University Student Chapter of The Wildlife Society, past officer in the Texas Chapter of TWA, past president of Texas Wildlife Association (10,000+ members), current Board trustee for Texas Wildlife Association Foundation, current board member for Dallas Safari Club, current executive committee member of National Deer Association, current member of White-tailed Deer Advisory Committee for TPWD, current Mule Deer Advisory Committee member for TPWD, current advisory committee member for Texas A&M University’s Range, Wildlife, and Fisheries Management Dept, past board member of the San Angelo Chamber of Commerce, past San Angelo CVB board chairman, current member of advisory board for Conservation Force, and has served on many other appointed committees.
 Greg has spent much time with wildlife policy work, helping to craft legislative language, working with members of the Texas Legislature, and providing testimony before House and Senate committees.
-He is a past co-owner of Texas Hunting Directory and past co-owner of Wildlife Safari, Inc., which served as a booking agency for international hunting operations.
+He is a past co-owner of Texas Hunting Directory and past co-owner of Wildlife Safaris, Inc., which served as a booking agency for international hunting operations.
 He has had many articles published in various hunting magazines and has given many presentations around the country and internationally on various topics including marketing, risk management, game harvest photography, enterprise development, customer service strategies, hunters' role in conservation, and the North American Model of Wildlife Conservation.
 Greg and his wife currently reside in San Angelo, Texas.
-Both of their children are enrolled at Texas A&M University.

-Deborah grew up in Houston and met WSI owner Greg Simons while attending Texas A & M University.
-After moving to San Angelo in 1988, she finished up with a math degree from Angelo State University, though those around her say she should have been a computer science major.
-Indeed she is a wiz on computers and is closely involved with WSI’s computer needs from designing brochures, updating our website, and troubleshooting computer related problems.
-She takes care of WSI books including receivables and payables, and also assists on other miscellaneous matters.
-Deborah is a very active volunteer especially with activities associated with her children including school functions, Boy Scouts, and coaching her daughter’s basketball team.
+Deborah grew up in Houston and met WSI co-owner, Greg Simons, while attending Texas A&M University.
+After moving to San Angelo in 1988, she graduated with a B.S. degree in math from Angelo State University, though those around her say she should have been a computer science major, as she excels with various computer skill.
+Deborah takes care of WSI financial books including receivables and payables and assists with other WSI business matters.
 She is an active tennis player and competes locally in a USTA sanctioned amateur league.
 She grew up deer hunting with her dad and though she seldom gets to hunt anymore, she has an appreciation for hunting and the outdoors.

-Jennifer has 4 boys that are the love of her life.
+Jennifer has 4 boys, 3 grandsons, and 2 granddaughters that are the love of her life.
 She has a strong background in office management, web designs, and graphic arts.
 She has a great deal of experience in the hunting business.
 She has specialized in website development for hunting operations over the past 20 years.

 Jackie grew up in Brownfield, Texas and left after high school to attend Texas Tech University.
 He graduated with an accounting degree and worked as a CPA for a “Big Eight” firm and other companies for 20 plus years.
 Following his lifelong dream, he then attended a guide’s school in Colorado and hasn’t looked back since.
 He serves us as a camp manager and guide throughout the entire year and has one of the strongest work ethics as anybody we know.
 He’s been around since 2005.